-- Staff interactions are positive and children respond well to this, independently asking staff to join them in their play. - Staff have effective relationships with parents and other providers, sharing information which supports children in the home and club environment. - Children are settled and happy in the setting, exhibiting a strong sense of security. - An effective key person system allows continuity of care for children and allows staff to build up a full knowledge of each child and their individual needs.
+- Staff interactions are good and children respond well to staff.
+Children independently ask staff to join them in their play. - Staff have formed effective relationships with parents and other providers, sharing information which supports children in the home and club environment. - Children are settled and happy in the setting, exhibiting a strong sense of security.
+They use the environment and resources with confidence. - An effective key person system allows continuity of care for children.
+Staff are knowledgeable of children's needs and liaise with parents to offer a supportive provision.